rdma-from-gpu/.github/README.md

 - [rdma-core](./rdma-core) is a fork of the upstream `rdma-core` project, with additions to exposed internals structures to our shim layer.
 - [rdma-shim](./rdma-shim) is our shim layer around `rdma-core`, providing the API for RDMA operations from CUDA.
-- [apps](./apps) contains a set of demo applications to show the functionalities of our library (TODO)
+- [apps](./apps) contains a set of demo applications to show the functionalities of our library
-- [experiments](./experiments) provides the script and test harness to measure the performance of our prototype (TODO)
+- [experiments](./experiments) provides the script and test harness to measure the performance of our prototype.
+These are run through ansible.
 - [modelzoo](./modelzoo) is a set of ML models used to benchmark our inference serving application in a realistic scenario
 - [tvm](./tvm) is a fork of TVM, with small additions to allow direct memory access to some internals.
-This is based on Clockwork's fork
+This is based on [Clockwork's fork](https://gitlab.mpi-sws.org/cld/ml/tvm).

 # Cite us